SirWumpus/post4/README.md

 - - -
 ### BEGIN
 ( -- )
-Mark the start of `BEGIN...AGAIN` or `BEGIN...WHILE...REPEAT` loop.
+Mark the start of `BEGIN ...
+AGAIN` or `BEGIN ...
+WHILE ...
+REPEAT` loops.

 - - -
 ### BL